Igor Dodon: 2022 arrest for corruption and treason

 On 24 May 2022, Dodon was arrested by the Moldovan authorities on charges of corruption for the receipt of bribes, illegal financing of his political party, and high treason against Moldova through receiving funds to fugitive Moldovan politician Vladimir Plahotniuc in order to intercede on Plahotniuc's behalf regarding criminal cases filed in Russia.
 Investigators searched his home.
 He was then put under house arrest for 30 days.
 It was discovered he had an airline ticket for leaving Moldova at 9:00am on 26 May and large sums of foreign currency, which raised suspicion about his actions.
 The United States Department of the Treasury has also accused Dodon of corruption and conspiring with Russia through his political aides to interfere with the Moldovan elections and rig the media in his favour.

 Dodon has accused Sandu of having politicized judicial cases against him.
 The Deputy Foreign Minister of Russia Andrei Rudenko said that Russia would assure the rights of Dodon and that any prosecution would respect international practice.

 Dodon's brother-in-law, Petru Merineanu, was also put under preventive detention for 30 days.
 After searching his house, prosecutors found evidence of transactions worth €700,000, and €73,000 in cash in the possession of Petru Merineanu.
 Anticorruption agencies have seized assets worth $100,000.
 Petru Merineanu was released from house arrest in October 2022.

 Igor Dodon was released from house arrest on 18 November 2022 pending a court trial on all charges and was instructed not to leave the country.
 In the year to September 2023 25 hearings have been scheduled, but only 3 held, with 11 postponed and 11 interrupted.
 Dodon is accused of providing an opinion during his tenure as Minister of Economy, which led to the signing of a contract in May 2008 for the procurement of electricity at an inflated price for the Republic of Moldova.
 The damage inflicted is estimated at 123 million lei.
 Igor Dodon, is also targeted in two other cases, he denies the accusations.
+On 24 November 2025, the Supreme Court ordered the trial to be resumed from the beginning because of the change in the judicial panel, which legally requires the investigation phase to begin again.
+The restart of the trial is scheduled for 25 November 2026.